 • Drag-along and tag-along rights: standard private-company protections allowing or requiring transfer of all shares on certain triggers.

 The shareholders' agreement supplements the articles, typically with detail on dispute resolution, dividend policy, and exit mechanisms.
-A workable shareholders' agreement that anticipates intergenerational disagreements is the principal indicator of an FIC that will endure beyond the founder's lifetime.
+A workable shareholders' agreement that anticipates intergenerational disagreements is the best indicator of an FIC that will endure beyond your lifetime.

 HMRC Enquiry Profile